About the author

 Jim holds certifications as a Search Team Leader (STL), Management Team Member (MTM), and Tracking Technician (TT) from the Virginia Department of Emergency Management (VDEM).

-In 2019, Jim became a VDEM Adjunct Instructor for the Virginia Ground Search and Rescue (GSAR) Academy.
-Jim has been part of the instructor cadre for the Tracking Team Operations (formerly called F.A.S.T.) class, Search Team Operations class, and the Search Team Leadership class.
+In 2019, Jim became an Adjunct SAR Instructor for the Virginia Department of Emergency Management.
+Jim has been part of the Virginia Ground Search and Rescue Academy instructor cadre for the Tracking Team Operations (formerly called F.A.S.T.) class, Search Team Operations class, and the Search Team Leadership class.
+Jim is also actively involved in working with VDEM on the state's human tracking standards, Tracking Team Operations training curriculum, and is a VDEM Tracking Evaluator.

 Since attending comparative osteology workshops at Radford University, Western Carolina University, Virginia Commonwealth University, and University of Tennessee in Knoxville, Jim has been researching and developing his own workshop for comparative osteology, comparing and identifying animal versus human bones that are found during searches.
-He launched The Russell Bone Atlas in 2019, a comparative osteology website that searchers can use while in the field to help identify bones.
+He launched The Russell Bone Atlas (www.RussellBoneAtlas.com) in 2019, a comparative osteology website that searchers can use while in the field to help identify bones.
+In 2023, he founded Is It Human, LLC (www.isithuman.us),developed and is the instructor for the "Is it human?
+Comparative Osteology for First Responders" workshop which was sanctioned by VDEM in 2023 and offers the class throughout the Commonwealth of Virginia.